FORMS ARE NOW AVAIL UNDER CHECKLISTS

 IF THE SCHEDULE IS FULL ON DATES THAT YOU WANT YOU CAN ALWAYS SCAN/FAX OR MAIL YOUR DOCS TO US!!!!

 Beat the madness!!! schedule your 2015 tax appt now!
-Sandy Yerk will be traveling on Mondays next Spring with Thursdays being the late day (i.e. noon-8p), so if you need an opening not currently visible, let me know....
-Contact Elsa Marte or Cody Yerk if you need to verify their schedule, but I believe they will be staying at roughly the same days/hours.
+Sandy Yerk will not be able to travel next Spring, hours are 9-4 M-F at the office.
+Contact Cody Yerk if you need to verify his schedule, but I believe his schedule will be staying at roughly the same days/hours and of course he is traveling.

 DON'T FORGET IF YOU ARE FILING AND YOUR SPOUSE IS NOT WITH YOU, YOU WILL NEED A Power-of-Attorney signed! (we can provide one upon request beforehand)